College Factual by our College Data Analytics Team

 19

 Our rankings recognize Arizona State University - Tempe as the #19 school in this year's rankings.
-Located in the medium-sized city of Tempe, ASU - Tempe is a public college with a very large student population.
+Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.
 In addition to being on our bet for non-traditional students list, ASU - Tempe is in the top 10% of all schools on our Best Colleges for Natural Resources Conservation list.

 Full Natural Resources Conservation at Arizona State University - Tempe Report